pathway-labs/azure-openai-real-time-data-app/README.md

 ### Background

 For example, a multinational corporation wants to improve its customer support by analyzing customer feedback and inquiries in real-time.
 They aim to understand common issues, track customer sentiment, and identify areas for improvement in their products and services.
-To achieve this, they need a system that can process large streams of data, analyze text for insights, and present these insights in an accessible way.
+To achieve this, they need a system that can process large data streams, analyze text for insights, and present these insights in an accessible way.

 ### Implementation